 Even if you like birds and other animals, no one likes a pigeon (or its entire family!) hanging around your home.
 The problems are obvious, such as constantly leaving pigeon messes, making loud cooing sounds and in general, leaving droppings around that can actually spread disease.
 Hearing them sitting above you on your roof is very annoying!
 So, how you do you get rid of pigeons on your roof or anywhere around your place, you ask?
 Well, you’re not alone…and we’ll assume, you haven’t come to the point of buying a gun or a sling-shot to solve your pigeon problem (this is illegal in case you didn’t know!).
 There are definitely easier and more humane ways to rid pigeons from around your living space and on top of your house or building.

 As you’ve probably figured out, pigeons like to nest and sit in particular kinds of places on your house, such as on your roof or under eaves.
-You may have pigeons on your balcony, deck, patio or yard.
-You may also find pigeons on your window ledges or roof lines, hanging out (and leaving their evidence) around dormers and chimneys.
+You’ve probably noticed these guys sitting around your balcony, deck, patio or yard.
+You may also find them on your window ledges or roof lines, hanging out (and leaving their evidence) around dormers and chimneys.

-Aside from thinking your home is like their home in the wilderness (with small caves and protective perches), you need to find out if there are other reasons for pigeons to be around so much.
-Make sure any pet food or garbage is out of site and smell, and or unreachable by pigeons.
-If you live in a densely populated city, getting rid of pigeons by trying to remove food and trash may be a challenge.
-Pigeons love to go where there is free food, of course.
+Aside from thinking your home is like their home in the wilderness (with small caves and protective perches), you need to find out if there are other reasons for these flying friends to be around so much.
+Make sure any pet food or garbage is out of site and smell, and or unreachable by these hungry birds.
+If you live in a densely populated city, removing pigeons by trying to putting away food and trash may be a challenge – they love to go where there is free food, of course.

-One other method frustrated people have used to get rid of pigeons is installing an electronic bird repeller.
+One other method frustrated people have used to get deter pigeon presence is installing an electronic bird repeller.
 These nifty devices emit annoying sounds that humans are unable to detect and hear in most cases.
 They make these machines for all sorts of animals, but have one in particular just for birds.
 It seems to work well on pigeons.
-Set off by motion, the noise emitted sonically and ultra-sonically essentially “scare” the pigeons away.
+Set off by motion, the noise emitted sonically and ultra-sonically essentially “scare” the culprits away.
 This is akin to using the hose or loud noise to frighten them, and eventually they will not want to come back.

 The sound is adjustable to get things just right.
 Start with a lower setting for pigeons and then adjust as necessary.
 The product comes with a long cord (50 ft.) or can be operated with batteries.
 It can also be mounted so you can get it just in the right position.
 It’s not a bad price for the problem it can solve; it’s probably the solution that requires the least amount of work on your part and is also the most humane since there are no chemicals or traps involved.
 Since it works so well to get rid of your pigeon problem, it may also make all other birds stop coming around as well.
 That may not be such a bad thing though!

 Getting rid of pigeons can be done.
 Just make observations about where they go, and then use your creativity to block them from these places or create disturbances that force them to vacate.
-You’re sure to enjoy your home and surroundings much better after you get rid of those pigeons.
+You’re sure to enjoy your home and surroundings much better after you some peace and quite and much less mess on your hands.
 Hey, you can always go enjoy them in the park!